-In the critical first few hours and long after the initial emergency, Castle Water and Save the Children make sure children can get the safe, clean drinking water they need to survive.Find out more and Donate
+In the critical first few hours and long after the initial emergency, Castle Water and Save the Children make sure children caught up in emergencies can access safe, clean drinking water when they need it most.Find out more and Donate

 Right now, one in five children worldwide is living in a conflict zone.
 In one war after another, children are on the frontline.
 Their homes and playgrounds are the new battlegrounds.